 We will probably suggest that you prepare for your baptism by reading a relevant book or by attending meetings or events in the church that will help you think about this new beginning.
 We also offer a short course to prepare for confirmation and if both are happening in the same service, you will be invited to attend these sessions.

-If you are considering being baptized, and would like more information, do talk to our Vicar, Noelle Taylor who will be delighted to help.
+If you are considering being baptized, and would like more information, do talk to our Rector, Noelle Taylor who will be delighted to help.

 If you would like more information about this please do speak to our Vicar, Noelle Taylor